This documentation supports you in integrating SAP into your Intrexx portal.

 can be done in a few moments without any programming.
 If the access to tables

-and views isn't sufficient or you'd like to switch to write access, the
+and views is not sufficient or you would like to switch to write access, the

 object-oriented expansion concept in the SAP Portal Plugin can be used.